-The choice of location for contract provisions is based on the following principles, which have been generally agreed upon by representatives of the various professional societies and associations in the construction industry.
+The choice of location for contract provisions is based on the following principles, which have been generally agreed upon by representatives of the various professional societies and associations in the construction industry:

-- a.
-Matters affecting the bidding process but which have no import or effect after the Contract is awarded should be included in the Advertisement or Invitation to Bid, Instructions to Bidders or Supplementary Instructions to Bidders, or elsewhere in the Bidding Requirements. - b.
-The essential terms of the Contract, such as the Contract Sum (which is often confidential), definition of the Work, and similar matters are generally included in the Owner-Contractor or Owner-Construction Manager as Constructor Agreement forms. - c.
-Matters affecting the basic legal rights and responsibilities of the parties involved in the construction process, and that are generally applicable to most construction projects, are included in the General Conditions of the Contract. - d.
-Matters affecting the basic legal rights and responsibilities of the parties to the Contract that may vary from one project to another, or that respond to specific legal constraints in the jurisdiction, should be handled in the Supplementary Conditions. - e.
-Detailed administrative and procedural requirements (e.g., temporary facilities) should be further specified in the General Requirements (Division 1 of the Specifications).
+- Matters affecting the bidding process but which have no import or effect after the Contract is awarded should be included in the Advertisement or Invitation to Bid, Instructions to Bidders or Supplementary Instructions to Bidders, or elsewhere in the Bidding Requirements. - 2) The essential terms of the Contract, such as the Contract Sum (which is often confidential), definition of the Work, and similar matters are generally included in the Owner-Contractor Agreement forms. - 3) Matters affecting the basic legal rights and responsibilities of the parties involved in the construction process, and that are generally applicable to most construction projects are included in the General Conditions of the Contract. - 4) Matters affecting the basic legal rights and responsibilities of the parties to the Contract that may vary from one project to another, or that respond to specific legal constraints in the jurisdiction, should be handled in the Supplementary Conditions. - 5) Detailed administrative and procedural requirements (e.g., temporary facilities) should be further specified in the General Requirements (Division 1 of the Specifications).
 Division 1 expands on certain sections of the broad provisions in the General Conditions and governs the execution of all other sections of the Specifications.
 Proper coordination of Division 1 and Supplementary Conditions will avoid conflict, omission and duplication.